sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 3. Aurora

 This newer relational database service's `StartDBCluster` and `StopDBCluster` commands produce an error with a matching error name and error code, `InvalidDBClusterStateFault` .
 More importantly, the dynamic error message tells me that the database was already running (available) at the exact time of my request.
-I receive enough information to decide to ignore the error, achieving idempotence after the fact.
+Ignoring the error achieves idempotence after the fact.

 ```text
 An error occurred (InvalidDBClusterStateFault) when calling the StartDBCluster